HePeng2016/CFSP/README.md

         motifTools  Map Feature FeatureProfile SimpleFile  Out.libsvm

-  This command is composed of a keyword followed with Feature file FeatureProfile file orginal sequence file and out file.The output file is libsvm format.FeatureProfile is unnecessary.
+  This command is composed of a keyword followed with Feature file FeatureProfile file orginal sequence file and out file.The output file is libsvm format.The FeatureProfile is unnecessary.